Burnout or Just Tired? Here's How to Tell the Difference

 I used to get up at 3am to work.

 Not because I wanted to.
-Because it was the only uninterrupted time I could find.
+Because it was the only uninterrupted time I could find in the day.

 I thought I could handle it.
 I'd been busy before, and I'd always handled busy before.
 Handling things is something I'm good at.

 But at some point, busy stopped feeling like competence and started feeling like concrete.
-Harder to think.
+It became harder to think.
 Harder to feel.
 Sitting at my desk unable to get three words on the page, telling myself it was just a bad week, that finishing my studies would fix it, that a few good nights' sleep would sort the rest.

 They didn't.

 The fatigue didn't lift.
-And the cruelest part: I could be completely flattened all day, but the moment I lay down at night, every thought I hadn't been able to hold would come flooding straight back in.
+And the cruelest part: I could be in total brain fog all day, but the moment I lay down at night, every thought I hadn't been able to hold would come flooding straight back in with brutal clarity.

-I'm a physiotherapist who’s spent years working with bodies and nervous systems — reading the signs, understanding the load, helping people recognise when something is wrong with them.
-I've patients identify the exact thing I was experiencing.
+I'm a physiotherapist.
+I work with bodies and nervous systems — reading the signs, understanding the load, helping people recognise when something is wrong with them.
+I've helped patients identify the exact thing I was experiencing.

-I kept trying to treat the fatigue the way I'd treat an injury: reduce the load, keep moving, give it time.
+I tried to treat the fatigue the way I'd treat an injury: reduce the load, keep moving, give it time.

 It did not work.